chris-wamae/tuinue-wasichana/backend/README.md

 # Tuinue Wasichana Rails API

-This is the Ruby on Rails backend for the Tuinue Wasichana project, which is a platform that enables donors to donate to various charities that support girls' education by providing sanitary towels and other supplies.
+This is the Ruby on Rails backend for the Tuinue Wasichana project, which is a platform that enables donors to donate to various charities focused on providing menstrual hygiene products and facilities for school-going girls

 The backend provides RESTful APIs that handle user authentication, charity management, donation processing, and beneficiary management.
 It is built using Ruby on Rails and uses PostgreSQL as the database management system.